rotemdan/wasm-core-spec-markdown/README.md

 ## License

-The converted markdown documents are dedicated to the public domain under [Creative Commons CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).

 The reference documentation is licensed under the [W3C Software and Document License](https://www.w3.org/copyright/software-license/).

+Any portion of the converted markdown documents (e.g. converted code blocks) that is not covered by the original copyrights, is dedicated to the public domain under [Creative Commons CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).